 - Bethesda, MD 20892-4260

-Dr. Lichten’s had made seminal contributions to understanding the mechanisms and regulation of homologous recombination during meiosis.
-His research uses budding yeast as a model system, to study mechanisms that protect and maintain genome integrity.
+Dr. Lichten has made seminal contributions to understanding the mechanisms and regulation of homologous recombination during meiosis.
+His research used budding yeast as a model system, to study mechanisms that protect and maintain genome integrity.

 Areas of Expertise

 1) homologous recombination 2) DNA repair 3) meiosis 4) chromatin 5) chromosome structure 6) Saccharomyces cerevisiae

 In the past, my group has studied homologous recombination and chromosome structural changes that occur during meiosis, using budding yeast as a model system.
 Recombination, and in particular the crossover products of recombination, are essential for proper chromosome segregation during meiosis.
 Chromosome mis-segregation caused by defects in meiotic recombination leads to chromosome imbalance in gametes, and these chromosome imbalances are a leading cause of infertility and birth defects in modern human populations.
 Because meiosis is an excellent model system to study homologous recombination, our findings also have provided insight into mechanisms by which DNA damage is repaired and genome integrity is maintained during the mitotic cell cycle.
 My aim, in continuing as an emeritus researcher, is to contribute to the description of the molecular steps of meiotic recombination, and how they are regulated in parallel with changes in chromosome structure and with cell cycle transitions that occur during meiosis.

 C-Terminal HA Tags Compromise Function and Exacerbate Phenotypes of Saccharomyces cerevisiae Bloom's Helicase Homolog Sgs1 SUMOylation-Associated Mutants

 Unresolved Recombination Intermediates Cause a RAD9-Dependent Cell Cycle Arrest in Saccharomyces cerevisiae